SilasMarvin/wasmind/actors/delegation_network/crates/delegation_network_coordinator/README.md

 ## Messages Listened For

+**This actor listens to messages from ALL scopes to coordinate the entire network**

 - `delegation_network::AgentSpawned` - Tracks when new agents are created in the network
   - Updates internal registry of active agents and their relationships